Last Updated on July 21, 2021 by Dr. Sanusi Umar, MD

 Is it safe to use green tea for hair growth?

 - In moderation, green tea is generally safe for adult consumption.
 Green tea extract (GTE) is similarly safe for oral and topical use in moderation.
 Due to the diuretic quality of green tea, however, it is not recommended to drink more than 5 cups per day.
 For this reason, topical formulations are the future of green tea as a solution to hair loss.

 What is a green tea hair rinse?

-- A green tea hair rinse is a hair mask made out of some kind of essential oil (typically coconut or argan-based) mixed with green tea extract (powder).
+- A green tea hair rinse is a hair mask made out of essential oil (typically coconut or argan-based) mixed with green tea extract (powder).
 Many DIY sources claim this results in softer hair.
 Many recommend leaving the hair mask on for 15-30 minutes before washing it off with cold water.

 What are the green tea benefits for hair?

 - Researchers have observed that a 10% concentration of EGCG promotes hair growth by increasing the number of dermal papilla cells while also decreasing the effect of programmed death in these cells (2).
-Additionally, a study found that adding 50% polyphenol extracted from green tea to drinking water resulted in significant hair growth after 6 months (3).
+Additionally, a study found that adding 50% polyphenol extracted from green tea to drinking water resulted in significant hair growth after six months (3).
 It should be noted that the latter study measured hair growth in mice; further research on green tea for hair is required to conclude its effect on humans.